VDVde/OJP/README.md

 * The master branch is currently set to OJP 1.0.1
 * Development occurs currently in [the develop branch](https://github.com/VDVde/OJP/tree/develop).
 * We work with release-branches
-* PR should always be created with feature/<id> as a branch.
+* PR should always be created in a branch with the name "feature/<title>".

 ### Wiki
 OJP uses the [wiki](https://github.com/VDVde/OJP/wiki) on GitHub for some resources and examples.